 You, who forever postpone your dreams to ensure that the ones around you can chase theirs.
 You, who make sure that everyone has enjoyed their meals before picking up whatever is left on the table.
 You, who always let everyone else voice their concerns and opinions first, before starting to speak.
 You, who will only cry when nobody is looking.

 You, who always be the one retreating from a relationship when they begin the conversation with, “I know you’re a strong woman,”—as if being a strong woman makes you immune from heartbreaks.

 You, whom they called a strong woman, sometimes wish they do not see you as someone strong.
-You wish you could rest, because life can feel so exhausting.
-You sometimes imagine how wonderful it is to be the one others are fighting for; and instead of being someone who is constantly fighting.
+You wish you could rest because life can feel so exhausting.
+You sometimes imagine how wonderful it is to be the one others are fighting for, instead of being someone who is constantly fighting.
 You wish someone else would want to carry your life’s burden without you even asking, and not the other way around.